FC4E-CAT/fc4e-cat-doc/docs/admin_procedures/Motivations/admin_guidelines.md

 At both levels, if status is **PUBLISHED add/update/delete** actions on the motivation's context are not permitted.
 Also, the following elements: metrics, criteria, principles, tests, test methods, and test definitions, also are not permitted to be updated or deleted, if they are part of a published motivation or motivation-actor relation.

-Additionaly, when a motivation is is an **UNPUBLISHED** status, only administrator can view of the motivation's template.
+Additionally, when a motivation is an **UNPUBLISHED** status, only administrator can view of the motivation's template.
 Unpublished motivation's template view is not permitted to the users.

 ### Actions Not Permitted in PUBLISHED Motivation or Motivation-Actor Relation